-Through several questionnaires which all of its members must complete, the Company's Board of Directors annually evaluates its activity and that of all its Committees, as well as the activity and actions carried out by the Chair, the Secretary and the Chief Executive Officer, pinpointing the strengths and areas for improvement, and applying appropriate corrective measures.
-The results of these evaluations are appraised by the Board and by the Committees (each attending to their own results) and, in addition to this, the Appointments, Remunerations and Sustainability Committee reviews the results of the evaluation of the Board, the Chair, the CEO and the Secretary.

-The questionnaires mentioned include the evaluation of areas such as the preparation, dynamics and culture of meetings, follow-up of the topics covered (among these, strategic matters, sustainability, etc.), composition of the Board and its Committees, training of its members, communication between governing bodies, performance of the functions of the Chair, Secretary and Chief Executive Officer, etc.
+Through several questionnaires which all of its members must complete, in 2024 the Company's Board of Directors evaluated its activity and that of all its Committees, as well as the activity and actions carried out by the Chair, the Secretary and the Chief Executive Officer, pinpointing the strengths and areas for improvement, and applying appropriate corrective measures.
+Said questionnaires include the evaluation of areas such as the preparation, dynamics and culture of meetings, follow-up of the topics covered (among these, strategic matters, sustainability, etc.), composition of the Board and its Committees, training of its members, communication between governing bodies, performance of the functions of the Chair, Secretary and Chief Executive Officer, etc.